2dengine/fizzx/readme.md

 Fizz X is a 2D axis-aligned physics library written in the [Lua](https://lua.org) programming language.
 Fizz X is useful in environments where external option like [Box2D](https://box2d.org) are unavailable.

-The source code is available on [GitHub](https://github.com/2dengine/fizzx) and the official documentation is hosted on [2dengine.com](https://2dengine.com/doc/fizzx.html)
+The source code is available on [GitHub](https://github.com/2dengine/fizzx) and the documentation is hosted on [2dengine.com](https://2dengine.com/doc/fizzx.html)

 ## Example